johnkstockton/johnkstockton.github.com/_posts/2012-12-12-logging-post.md

 <!--more-->

-So, settled on the following configuration for log4j:
+So, we settled on the following configuration for log4j:

     # make a file appender and a console appender
     # Print the date in ISO 8601 format